MikaPetteriLundgren/Arduino-Cottage-Monitoring-System/README.md

 In practice all the "intelligence" is in Domoticz and therefore for example decision about turning the alarm siren on/off is done by the Domoticz.
 The Arduino has a timer which will eventually turn siren off if elapsed.

+The sketch needs Arduino-Cottage-Monitoring-System.h header file in order to work.
+The header file includes settings for the sketch.

 Arduino-Cottage-Monitoring-System sketch will need following HW and SW libraries to work: